Nabilabintaakter/SkillHorizon-client/README.md

 # **SkillHorizon - EduManage**
 <img src="https://i.ibb.co.com/N6j6CtVL/skill.jpg" alt="Home Page Screenshot" width="100%" />

-**SkillHorizon** is a full-stack MERN (MongoDB, Express.js, React, Node.js) application aimed at improving educational institution and tutor-student interactions.
-It streamlines skill learning, class management, and enhances user experience through dynamic features.
+**SkillHorizon** is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application designed to enhance communication between educational institutions, teachers, and students.
+It serves as an interactive platform where students can improve their skills, enroll in courses, submit assignments, and receive feedback, while teachers can efficiently manage their classes, assignments, and student progress.
+This platform makes learning and class management easier for both students and teachers.
+Students can enroll in courses, submit assignments, and get feedback, while teachers can manage their classes and track student progress.
+SkillHorizon also includes an admin dashboard to oversee class approvals, teacher requests, and user roles, ensuring a smooth and organized learning experience.

 ## 🌐 **Live Website**
 [Visit the Live Site](https://skillhorizon-11d1f.web.app/)